 Have you ever found yourself trying to play a video in an unknown, strange format, having unseen extensions such as 264, ave, dat, dav, dv4, exe, irf, sec, ssa, vse, bu (yes: “bu“)?

 You’re not being stupid, it’s a very common issue.
 The DVRs connected to most surveillance (CCTV) systems store the video in proprietary, non-standard formats.
-That is why VLC, Windows Media Player, and most consumer standard players won’t reproduce them, or if they do, everything is messed up.
+That is why VLC, Windows Media Player, and most consumer standard players won’t reproduce them.
+If they do, everything is messed up.

 If you’re sitting in your office and need to see that footage, there are two solutions: